 If you’re going to grow a somniferum poppy, make it this one.
 Once you’ve tried ‘Lauren’s Grape’ and appreciated its sophistication and sultry, bowl-like, dark-purple flowers, you’ll be forever particular about your poppy selections.
-I start seed off early in the year and treat as an annual, although the seedlings will overwinter in free-draining spots.
+I start seed off early in the year and treat it as an annual, although the seedlings will overwinter in free-draining spots.
 If visitors to the garden don’t relieve me of the blue/green seedheads, they make superb cut flowers to add form to an arrangement; and do save the seed for the following year, once the pods have dried.
 Height 1.5m.
 Origin Garden (species from southeast Europe and western Asia).
 Conditions Well-drained soil; full sun.
 Hardiness RHS H5.
 Season of interest Early summer, seedheads persist into winter.

-as the intense, dark-purple flowers work so well with perennials at this time of year.
+This is not one of those alliums that increases each year and clumps up beautifully.
+However, I can completely forgive it this one fault and happily treat it as an annual as the intense, dark-purple flowers work so well with perennials at this time of year.
 You’ll find the bulbs inexpensive and I would suggest planting them in groups of five to seven and work them through clumps of early summer perennials such as artemisia and nepeta as well as with later-flowering perennials such as phlox to give interest and punch in early summer.
 Height 1m.
 Origin Hungary to Turkey.
 Conditions Moist but well-drained soil; full sun.
 Hardiness RHS H5, USDA 4a-8b.
 Season of interest Early summer.

 Geranium pratense ‘Wisley Blue’

-This beautiful form of cranesbill has got some real stature when it flowers, particularly when grown up a domed support of hazel or birch, providing height in the border.
+This beautiful form of cranesbill or hardy geranium has got some real stature when it flowers, particularly when grown up a domed support of hazel or birch, providing height in the border.
 Classic, powder-blue flowers are profusely produced in early summer, giving a big burst of colour to mixed plantings.
 Once the flowers have faded, the plant can be cut to the ground, to enable a fresh flush of foliage to emerge, giving a neat and compact foil for other emerging plants.
 This, like most geraniums, is very versatile and is quite content in many garden situations and schemes.
 Height 1.5m.
 Origin Garden (species Europe and Asia).
 Conditions Reasonable, well-drained soil; full sun.
 Hardiness RHS H7, USDA 4a-8b.
 Season of interest Early to midsummer.